PlamenPetroww/JS-Applications/README.md

 ![Screenshot (45)](https://user-images.githubusercontent.com/108054083/230744230-04b789fc-2e54-42ae-be73-d13ed899db3d.png)

-The logout action is available to logged-in users.
-Send the following request to perform logout:

 The Create page is available to logged-in users.
 It contains a form for creating new games.
 Check if all the fields are filled before you send the request.

 ![Screenshot (51)](https://user-images.githubusercontent.com/108054083/230744228-666c777d-bfca-4a6c-8aeb-9a979d7419c9.png)